Life During Coronavirus: What Different Countries Are Doing To Stop The Spread

 The federal government has not announced significant nationwide measures to contain the spread of the virus, beyond restricting travelers from certain countries from entering the U.S. Restrictions or containment measures have mostly come from state and local authorities.

 On Tuesday, New York Gov. Andrew Cuomo announced a "containment area" with a one-mile radius in New Rochelle, in suburban Westchester County.
 The National Guard has been deployed to the containment area to deliver food to homes and help with cleaning of public spaces.
-All schools, churches, community centers within that radius will be closed and large gatherings banned.
-The measures are set to last for two weeks starting Thursday.
+All schools, churches, community centers within that radius will be closed and large gatherings banned, measures that are set to last for two weeks starting Thursday.

 California's Santa Clara County has banned all gatherings of more than 1,000 people, NPR's Eric Westervelt reports.
 County officials warn that violators could face a shutdown by police, as well as possible fines or arrest.
 The policy will upend conferences and concerts; the NHL's San Jose Sharks may play behind closed doors.